nyuad-corebio/guru/README.md

 docker compose logs -f
 ```

-To access Airflow User Interface [http://IP-address:8080](http://IP-address:8080)
+To access the Airflow User Interface [http://IP-address:8080](http://IP-address:8080)
 and use the credentials **airflow**/**airflow**.

 Note:-
 - If you run this service on a server, specify the (IP-address or hostname):8080 on the browser.
-- If you run this service on laptop, specify localhost:8080 on the browser
+- If you run this service on a standalone machine (e.g. laptop), specify localhost:8080 on the browser

 ### Installing from PyPI

-Installation using pip based setup as follows:-
+Installation using pip:-

 #### Cloning the repository